SAM3-I: Segment Anything with Instructions: SAM3-I Model

-Both adapters employ a lightweight bottleneck structure (down-projection, ReLU activation, and up-projection) to enhance alignment with visual features, and a multi-head self attention (MHSA) layer is incorporated to capture long-range textural dependencies.
+Both adapters employ a bottleneck structure (down-projection, {GELU} activation function, and up-projection) to enhance alignment with visual features, and a multi-head self-attention (MHSA) layer is incorporated to capture long-range textural dependencies.
 During training, S-Adapter is used exclusively for simple instructions, whereas complex instructions activate the full cascade so that C-Adapter can refine and enrich the representation produced by S-Adapter.
-This progressive cascaded learning mechanism mirrors the natural hierarchy of linguistic difficulty, stabilizes optimization, mitigates catastrophic interference, and yields more structured and expressive linguistic embeddings that generalize well to both simple and complex instruction forms.
+This progressive design mirrors the natural hierarchy of linguistic difficulty, yielding structured linguistic embeddings that generalize across instruction forms.
+The cascaded adapter {(without MHSA)} is also integrated into SAM3's detector to propagate instruction semantics into the segmentation stage.

-To propagate instruction understanding into the segmentation stage, we further integrate the cascaded adapter into SAM3's detector.
-The detector receives the adapted instructional features and visual features, and produces instruction-conditioned mask predictions for both simple and complex branches, denoted as $p_{\text{simple}}$ and $p_{\text{complex}}$, respectively.
+\textbf{Distribution Alignment Losses.} Allowing the two branches to interpret instructions independently may lead to \textit{semantic drift} between them.
+To maintain coherent grounding across different instruction levels, we introduce distribution alignment losses that regularize the two branches at both text embedding-level and output-level, beyond the segmentation loss $\mathcal{L}_{\text{seg}}$ used in SAM3.
+The alignment losses comprise four components as detailed below.

+\textit{Instruction Contrastive Loss.} In SAM3-I, simple and complex instructions referring to the same target instance should yield consistent semantic representations, whereas instructions referring to different instances—even within the same concept category—should remain distinguishable.
+To achieve this, we introduce an instruction contrastive loss to regularize the adapter-enhanced text embeddings.

+Specifically, for each training sample $i$, we treat the simple and complex text embeddings ($z_i^s$, $z_i^c$) extracted by the text encoder as a positive pair, and treat all instructions from other samples within a mini-batch as negatives.
+The instruction contrastive loss is defined as: where the weighting factor $w_{ik}$ is defined as

+with $\rho < 1$ down-weighting negative samples from the same concept category to stabilize training, {and $y$ denotes the concept category.} {$\langle \cdot, \cdot\rangle$ denotes cosine similarity.} For clarity, we present only the formulation of $\ell_i^{s\to c}$ in Eq.~(\ref{equ:loss_stoc}), while $\ell_i^{c\to s}$ is defined symmetrically and omitted for brevity.
+This design encourages invariance across different instruction expressions of the same instance while retaining fine-grained discriminability among different instances.

+\textit{Parent-rank Concept Anchoring Loss.} While the instance-level contrastive loss effectively structures the instruction embedding space, it does not explicitly constrain instructions to remain within their semantic concept boundaries.
+Directly aligning instruction embeddings with concept embeddings as in $\mathcal{L}_{\text{inst}}$ is undesirable, as concept prompts often describe all instances of a category, whereas instructions may refer to subsets.